-'''

 cyclic, branched, or linear, completely-fluorinated alkanes; cyclic, branched, or linear, completely-fluorinated ethers with no unsaturations; cyclic, branched, or linear, completely-fluorinated tertiary amines with no unsaturations; and sulfur-containing perfluorocarbons with no unsaturations and with sulfur bonds only to carbon and fluorine.

-'''

 On March 18, 1991, at 56 Fed.
 Reg.
 11387, USEPA proposed codifying the Recommended Policy in its definition of VOC at 40 C.F.R.
 51.100(s).
 This proposed action was undertaken in conjunction with the last amendments to the Recommended Policy discussed above.
 USEPA adopted the amended definition of VOC on February 3, 1992, at 57 Fed.
 Reg.

-3945.
-This USEPA codification included all the compounds and classes of compounds previously included as exempt in the Recommended Policy.
-It also included test methods for determining compliance with the VOC emissions limits, and a provision addressing situations where the test method also measured exempt compounds.
+4 This action purported to add trichlorotrifluoroethane (CFC-113), but that compound was originally listed on July 8, 1977, although then given the parenthetical designation "Freon-113."
 That USEPA counted this single compound twice was further apparent in the action of January 18, 1989, discussed in the text below, when it referred to a list of exempt compounds that included "eight additional chlorofluorocarbons (CFCs)."